 For one, as soon as our feet hit the sand, we were approached by vendors selling everything from drugs to ceviche.
 When I go to the beach I prefer not to have to say “No, gracias,” every 3 minutes.
 Is that too much to ask?

 A second reason we were unimpressed was the beach was dirty.
-The sand felt dirty, and it was littered in places with cigarette butts and trash.
+It was littered in places with cigarette butts and trash, and even sand felt dirty.

 Alternatives to Bocagrande